sreejith-rajashekaran/scenario-examples/KubeVela/Hello-World/step1/text.md

 docker push oamdev/helloworld-python:v1
 ```

-7. Log into your Docker Hub and Now we have a docker image tagged helloworld-python:v1
+Step 7: Log into your Docker Hub and Now we have a docker image tagged helloworld-python:v1